Skip to Content

 F1 Paddock and Year-Round Experience

-Formula One’s new paddock facility on Koval and Harmon is currently under construction and will house a year-round “fan experience” once complete.
+Formula One’s new paddock facility on Koval and Harmon will eventually be home to a year-round “fan experience”.

 Although details about what activities will comprise the fan experience are sparse, I’m confident the attraction will be built to impress.